nukah/nukah.github.io/content/thoughts/guidebook.md

 ---

 Developing software is not just about writing code.
-It is about creating a high-quality product that satisfies the needs of the customer while being maintainable, scalable, and efficient.
+It is about creating a high-quality product solution that satisfies the needs of the customer while being maintainable, scalable, and efficient.
 In order to achieve this goal, it is important to follow best practices that have been developed over years of experience in the industry.

 In addition to the technical aspects of software development, it's important to consider the human aspect as well.
 A key factor in the success of a software development team is how well new developers are onboarded and integrated into the team's culture and practices.
 By providing a clear and simple onboarding process, new team members can quickly become productive and contribute to the success of the project.